Connect with others who understand.

 Reduced Levels of Red Blood Cells

-Many people with CLL have anemia (low red blood cell counts).
-Red blood cells carry oxygen to tissues around the body.
+Many people with CLL develop anemia — low red blood cell counts.
+Red blood cells carry oxygen to tissues throughout the body.
 Without enough red blood cells, people may experience symptoms like fatigue, weakness, dizziness, shortness of breath, or an irregular heartbeat.

 Low Platelet Counts

-Thrombocytopenia (low levels of platelets) is another sign of CLL.
-Platelets are small pieces of cells that clot the blood after injury.
-People with thrombocytopenia often bruise easily and have bleeding problems, such as nosebleeds, bleeding gums, and heavy menstrual periods.
+Thrombocytopenia — low levels of platelets — is another sign of CLL.
+Platelets are small pieces of cell that help blood clot after an injury.
+People with thrombocytopenia may bruise easily and have bleeding problems, such as nosebleeds, bleeding gums, or heavy menstrual periods.

-During later stages of CLL, as the disease gets worse, a person may develop splenomegaly (an enlarged spleen).
-The spleen is an organ in the abdomen that removes old blood cells, stores an extra supply of healthy blood cells, and makes new blood cells.
+During later stages of CLL, as the disease gets worse, some people may develop splenomegaly — an enlarged spleen.
+The spleen is an organ in the abdomen that removes old blood cells and stores an extra supply of healthy blood cells.
 When the spleen grows larger, it can cause additional symptoms.
-People may feel pain in the left upper part of the abdomen or feel full after only eating a little.
+People may feel pain in the left, upper part of the abdomen, or feel full after only eating a little.

-Enlarged lymph nodes may also occur in more advanced stages of CLL.
-Lymph nodes are small glands that are part of the immune system.
-Swollen lymph nodes feel like hard lumps that may increase in size.
+In advanced stages of CLL, enlarged lymph nodes may occur.
+Lymph nodes are small, bean-shaped glands found throughout the body.
+They are part of the immune system and help filter harmful substances and fight infections.
+Swollen lymph nodes feel like hard lumps that may grow larger over time.
 People often first notice swollen lymph nodes in the armpits, neck, or groin.

-Chronic lymphocytic leukemia treatments can cause additional health problems.
-People who are undergoing treatment for CLL may experience:
+Treatments for chronic lymphocytic leukemia can cause additional health problems, some of which may mimic or worsen both signs and symptoms of the disease.
+People undergoing treatment for CLL may experience:

 • Extreme tiredness